paolotremadio/expo-linking-url/README.md

 - The app is on `landing` screen
 - Press `Reload`, the app stays on `landing`

 In Expo SDK 52, reloading the app was resetting the initial URL, opening the app on `index`.
-On Expo SDK 53, the initial url is not reset, causing the app to always open on `landing`.
+On Expo SDK 53, the initial url does not reset, causing the app to always open on `landing`.

 Reloading the app (via `location.reload` or via Expo Updates `Updates.reloadAsync`) is really useful after logout to clear the in-memory state of React app.